Emotiv/labstreaminglayer/README.md

 ## Prerequisites

-* [Download and install](https://www.emotiv.com/developer/) the EMOTIV App and EmotivPRO.
+* [Download and install](https://www.emotiv.com/developer/) the EMOTIV Launcher and EmotivPRO.
 * Get a EmotivPRO license from https://www.emotiv.com/emotivpro/

 ## How to work with LSL Outlet